IBE160/SG-Workin/proposal.md

 ### Database Specification
-- **Database Type**: Supabase (PostgreSQL-based relational database)
+- **Database Type**: Supabase (PostgreSQL-based relational database and Vector database)
 - **ORM**: SQLAlchemy for Python-based type-safe database access
 - **Migrations**: Alembic for database schema version control
 - **Hosting**: Supabase managed cloud (includes automatic backups, scaling, and monitoring)

 **Schema Design**:
 - **Normalized relational schema** with proper foreign key constraints
-- **Row Level Security (RLS)**: Supabase RLS policies to ensure users only access their own data
-- **Indexes** on frequently queried fields (user_id, game_id, session_id, class_id)
+- **Indexes** on frequently queried fields
-- **JSON/JSONB columns** for flexible configuration storage (game_config, questions, metrics)
-- **Partitioning** for game_rounds table if data volume grows (future optimization)
-- **Soft deletes** for user data (GDPR compliance)
 - **Supabase Auth integration**: Users table managed by Supabase Auth with extended profile data

-**Supabase-Specific Features**:
-- **Real-time subscriptions**: Frontend can subscribe to game_rounds and player_states changes for live updates
-- **RLS Policies**: Students can only view their own games; teachers can view their class games
+- **Vector embeddings**: to enable similarity search and contextual retrieval
+- **Timestamps**: for versioning and updates.

 ### AI Integration Specification
 **AI Use Cases**:
-1. **AI Players**: Generate ordering decisions for AI-controlled supply chain positions
-2. **Question Generation**: Create contextual multiple-choice questions based on game events
-3. **Feedback Generation**: Provide personalized feedback on student performance
-4. **Performance Analysis**: Generate insights about decision patterns and strategy effectiveness
+1. **AI chatBot**: Answer, and ask concise relevant follow up questions to deepen understanding, clarify ambiguities, or explore related aspects of the question from the user. should be relevant to the indexed url's (data in the vectordatabase.)

 **Implementation**:
 - **Model**: Gemini 2.5 pro/flash
 - **Prompt Design**:
-  - AI players receive game rules, current state, and role context
-  - Question generator receives game transcript and specific events
-  - Few-shot examples for consistent output format
+  - User ask question about study program.
+  - The backend get relevant data from the vector database and includes this information in the answers and possible follow-up questions.
+  - If the user ask question not relevant to the indexed data, remind the user of the intention of this chatbot and suggest alternative questions.

 - **Rate Limiting**: Implement request queuing and caching for cost optimization
-- **Fallback**: Rule-based AI for critical game functions if API fails
+- **Fallback**: Explanatory error message if API fails
 - **Cost Management**: Budget monitoring and usage alerts

 **API Integration Architecture**: